aabeling/moelmo/README.md

-My first steps using opencv.
+# My first steps using opencv

 opencv has been installed on my ubuntu 16.04. with